OmahaDsaAdmin/hugo-website/content/events/rallies/april-5-rrr/_index.md

 - We're part of a nationwide nonprofit with over a million members, endorsed by Bernie Sanders.
 - We're fighting fascism right here in Omaha.

 Our membership is exploding, but we need every leftist in this husker-red state to join us.
-Please, follow the instructions on the following page to [join the Omaha DSA](/join).
+Please, follow the instructions on the following page to [join the Omaha DSA](/#mailing-list).

-In Solidarity,

-The Omaha DSA
+{{< actionNetwork >}}